sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 This release introduces a second database instance, `codeintel-db`.
 If you have configured Sourcegraph with an external database, then update the `CODEINTEL_PG*` environment variables to point to a new external database  as described in the [external database documentation](../external_database.md).
 Again, these must not point to the same database or the Sourcegraph instance will refuse to start.

-If you had LSIF data uploaded prior to upgrading to 3.21.0, there is a background migration that moves all existing LSIF data into the `codeintel-db`.
+If you had LSIF data uploaded prior to upgrading to 3.21.0, there is a background migration that moves all existing LSIF data into the `codeintel-db` upon upgrade.
 Once this process completes, the `/lsif-storage/dbs` directory on the precise-code-intel-bundle-manager volume should be empty, and the bundle manager should print the following log message:

 > Migration to Postgres has completed.
 All existing LSIF bundles have moved to the path /lsif-storage/db-backups and can be removed from the filesystem to reclaim space.